bsl546/energym/docs/sources/apg.rst

 Thermal systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SEILAB thermal system consists of a centralized water-to-water geothermal heat pump (HP) system, which extracts heat from the ground through a vertical ground heat exchanger, and provides hot water for the indoor fan coil units (two units per apartment) and the Domestic Hot Water (DHW).
+Apartments thermal system consists of a centralized water-to-water geothermal heat pump (HP) system, which extracts heat from the ground through a vertical ground heat exchanger, and provides hot water for the indoor fan coil units (two units per apartment) and the Domestic Hot Water (DHW).
 The DHW system is composed by four storage systems, one for each household, and consist in a four node-stratified tank.
 Heating loop circuit from the heat pump is connected to the bottom half part of the tanks and electrical heaters are placed on the top part acting as auxiliary systems.